itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ## 2.9.2 Precision

-Measures how many predicted positives are actually correct.
+This section explains how many predicted positive results are actually correct.

 Example: